 We have the chance to fully explore this beautiful place, finding all its hidden nooks and crannies, ancient yews and magnificent chestnut trees over 500 years old associated with healing properties.
 Many people marvel that such a wild and beautiful place can be so close to Edinburgh, once in the glen you feel transported to another world.
 Scot will explore the glen through Celtic storytelling and folklore some of the myths and legends that surround this mystical and magical glen.
 We will visit hidden corners few know about and be enthralled by the beauty of this place.

 After a full explore we move on to a wonderful herb garden, set in over 7 acres, surrounded by native woodland and a stream, it again is a lovely place in a different way to the glen.
-After a delicious lunch in the glorious surroundings of the garden we will have a tour and talk on herbs and how they have been used throughout history with renewed herbologist and garden owner, Hamish Miller.
+This is the home of renowned herbologist, Hamish Miller.
+After a delicious lunch in the glorious surroundings of the garden we will have a tour and talk on herbs and how they have been used throughout history.
 The garden is home to an award winning gin distilling practice, which are stock in prestigious stores such as Fortnum and Masons in London.
 The artisan gins are distilled using organic herbs and flowers grown in the garden and change colour due to their properties.
 The plants used include the classic juniper, but also the delicious floral varieties such as scented lemon verbena, geraniums, irises and roses.
 We will tour the beautiful Gin gardens with Hamish explaining how the gins was carefully crafted.
 We will have the chance to see the distillery and the drying rooms, the smell is divine.
 We will then be invited for a private gin tasting of their full range of gins, a great way to end a fabulous day out.